stakater/stakater-docs/docs/content/sre/tenant-operator/customresources.md

           ports:
           - protocol: TCP
             port: 5978
+---
+apiVersion: tenantoperator.stakater.com/v1alpha1
+kind: Template
+metadata:
+  name: resource-mapping
+resources:
+  resourceMappings:
+    secrets:
+      - name: secret-s1
+        namespace: namespace-n1
+    configMaps:
+      - name: configmap-c1
+        namespace: namespace-n2
 ```

-Templates are used to initialize Namespaces and share common resources across namespaces (e.g. secrets).
+Templates are used to initialize Namespaces, share common resources across namespaces, and map secrets and configMaps from one namespace to other namespaces.

-* They either contains one or more Kubernetes manifests or alternatively a Helm chart.
+* They either contains one or more Kubernetes manifests, reference to some secrets and configMaps or alternatively a Helm chart.
 * They are being tracked by TemplateInstances in each Namespace they are applied to.
 * They can contain pre-defined parameters such as ${namespace}/${tenant} or user-defined ${MY_PARAMETER} that can be specified within an TemplateInstance.